ptesser/npm-github-repo-dependencies/README.md

 I tried the flow with a **private** repository using a dumb source code.

-- Generate a GitHub token with `repo` scaope
+- Generate a GitHub token with `repo` scope
 - Insert the follow line inside `package.json`
 - Run `npm install`